jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 This is not a book for cramming.
 It is a book to be digested in pieces, preferably no larger than 1 chapter at a time.

 Our brains learn best by breaking large, complex units of information into small "chunks."
 I've divided each chapter into topics and subtopics to try to help you with your chunking.
-Once you have an understanding of the concepts, you need to reinforce them through review and deliberate practice.
+Once you have an understanding of the concepts, you need to reinforce them through repetition, recall, and deliberate practice.
 That's where the exercises and projects come in.

 You can help your brain learn the material more completely and permanently if you set aside time each day to work on it.